SENSEiXENUS/senseixenus.github.io/posts/ctf/CTF-CREATION/HackconCTF25/writeup.md

 }
 ```

-- It unserializes the cookie and picks the variable `username` which is checked against the db and validated.
+- The main sink in this code is caused by `unserialize()` in php which deserilaizes code and while performing this process, it executes code.It unserializes the cookie and picks the variable `username` which is checked against the db and validated.
 Although, the `role` is checked with an if statement and not based on the db.We can solve this by creating a valid `User` object with the `role` set to `admin`.User.php-:

 ```php
 <?php